bsi-group/surfaceauditor/README.md

 Surface Auditor
 ========

 This security auditing script is intended to be run on Microsoft Surface Pro 3 tablet devices.
-The script will collect the currently configured UEFI security settings and give recommendtions to hardening the security of these settings.
+The script will collect the currently configured UEFI security settings and give the recommended security settings to be applied.

 Developed by Daniel Compton